RidgeStar

 Many of the "text boxes" are what we call text Fragment fields.
 They're called Fragment fields because you are permitted to enter only a portion of the text value being searched to locate a record.
 For instance, the name "Smith" can be located using the Fragment of "SM", "ith", "i" or any portion (fragment) of the character string.

-Move your mouse over the top of the text box above the label Name and pause
+Move your mouse to the input box above the column labelled "Name" and pause

 Put the letters "ad" into the box and click "Show"